soulfood77/JavaScript-HW-2017/5_NodeJS/_NodeJS_Notes.md

     ```

     ```js
-    //Creates an ok promise which can be chained Promise.resolve()
+    //Creates a resolved promise which can be chained Promise.resolve()
         .then((result) => {
             console.log(result);